Swap (computer programming): Swapping containers

 Containers which allocate memory from the heap using pointers may be swapped in a single operation, by swapping the pointers alone.
 This is usually found in programming languages supporting pointers, like C or C++.
 The Standard Template Library overloads its built-in swap function to exchange the contents of containers efficiently this way.

 As pointer variables are usually of a fixed size (e.g., most desktop computers have pointers 64 bits long), and they are numeric, they can be swapped quickly using XOR swap.

 Parallel assignment

-Some languages, like Ruby or Python support parallel assignments, which simplifies the notation for swapping two variables:
+Some languages, like Ruby, Julia or Python support parallel assignments, which simplifies the notation for swapping two variables: